Facebook adds Windows support to Spark AR Studio

 Hundreds of millions of people use these experiences monthly across Facebook, Messenger, Instagram, and Portal.

-Speaking at F8 2019, Zuckerberg said the update to Spark AR Studio includes support for Windows, as well as new features that bring more efficiency, interactivity, and control to the AR creation process:
+Speaking at F8 2019, Zuckerberg said the update to Spark AR Studio includes support for Windows, as well as new features that bring more efficiency, interactivity, and control to the AR creation process.

-It includes a new feature that allows developers to break a project down into small reusable chunks called “Blocks.”
-They can use Blocks to better organize a project or to create Blocks to help jumpstart a project.
+It includes a new feature that allows developers to break a project down into small reusable chunks called Blocks.
+They can use Blocks to better organize a project or create Blocks to help jumpstart a project.
 Developers can share these Blocks with each other.

 In the latest version of Spark AR Studio, Facebook has rewritten its Patch Editor from the ground up with a new user interface with features such as Blocks and control over audio effects.